-Our general policy is, after taking into account all pertinent facts, to vote proxies in favor of management proposals and/or recommendations.
+Our general policy is, after considering all pertinent facts, to vote proxies in favor of management proposals and/or recommendations.
 Our policy is also to generally vote all proxies for the same issue the same way for all clients.

 The client is permitted to place restrictions on our voting authority by informing us in writing of its own voting policy.
 Alternatively, a client may direct us to vote in a specific way on any individual corporate matter by giving us written direction.
 Additionally, as to UIC's ESG/SRI services described above, UIC is able to carry out such custom proxy guidelines as the client may request.
 A client's voting restriction may result in proxy voting that differs from our voting guidelines.
+As to UIC's "Bespoke" services described in Item 4.II - Advisory Business above, generally the client would vote their own proxies.